chiranjeev-chabbi/n-body-gravitational-simulation/README.md

 In the present implementation all particles have equal unit mass and $G=1$, so the dynamics are expressed in dimensionless units.

-The model therefore represents a closed, self-gravitating Newtonian system rather than a cosmological simulation.
+The model therefore represents a closed, self-gravitating Newtonian system rather than a cosmological simulation

+## Softening
+The point particle Newtonian force diverges as two particles approach zero separation.

+Because the simulation uses finite timesteps and finite particle sampling, extremely close encounters can produce infinitely large accelerations and numerical instability.
+Therefore, a softening coefficient is introduced.

+$$
+\mathbf a_i =
+G\sum_{j\ne i}
+m_j
+\frac{\mathbf r_j-\mathbf r_i}
+{\left(|\mathbf r_j-\mathbf r_i|^2+\epsilon^2\right)^{3/2}}.
+$$

+Here $\epsilon$ is a numerical regularization scale, not a modification to the physical gravitational law The choice of $\epsilon$ therefore introduces a resolution scale below which the simulation does not resolve the exact point-particle interaction.

 ---

 #  Initial Fluctuations: